 Our Sixth Form is a happy and stimulating place in which learning is not just rewarding, but enjoyable too.
 Our students are enthused by the subjects they study and show a thirst for learning and a desire to achieve their academic potential.
-Students are provided with excellent social and working areas which are vibrant, well organised and attractive.
+Students are provided with excellent social and working areas which are vibrant, well organised and attractive

 Throughout their time in our Sixth Form, we also ensure that all our students have the opportunity to support their academic studies with a wide range of extra-curricular activities.
-Many of our students take part in a number of social, sporting and charity events as well as a weekly enrichment programme which includes nationally recognised qualifications such as Community Sports Leaders Awards, Drama Awards, Peer Mentoring and Peer Reading schemes and the Duke of Edinburgh Award.
+Many of our students take part in a number of social, sporting and charity events as well as a weekly enrichment programme which includes nationally recognised qualifications and opportunities such as Community Sports Leaders Award, Debate Club, Peer Mentoring and Reading scheme and the Duke of Edinburgh Award.